microprediction/microprediction/docs/consulting.md

 # Consulting

-On a limited basis, Microprediction LLC can help firms independently assess in-house or vendor solutions.
+Microprediction LLC can help firms independently assess in-house or vendor solutions.

-### Advantages
+### Key advantage

-We maintain [various benchmarking packages](https://github.com/microprediction) and a live competitive platform.
+We maintain [various benchmarking packages](https://github.com/microprediction) and a live competitive platform, so can accomplish in days what might take others months ... but only if the fit is right.

 ### Suitability